gongchenooo/MobiCom24-Delta/README.md

 # *(MobiCom'24) Delta: A Cloud-assisted Data Enrichment Framework for On-Device Continual Learning*

-Official repository of Delta, an efficient, effective and private data enrichment framework designed for on-device continual learning.
+Welcome to the official repository of Delta, an efficient and effective data enrichment framework designed for on-device continual learning.

 ## Table of Contents